MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/teams-faq.md

 ### <a name="can-i-access-my-location-from-the-details-window-in-teams"></a><a name="location"></a>Can I access my location from the details window in Teams?

 If you’re using functionality in [!INCLUDE [prod_short.md](includes/prod_short.md)] that accesses your current location coordinates, such as with maps, you must use Teams in the browser or the Teams mobile app.
 Location isn't available when using the Teams desktop app.

+### <a name="how-do-i-open-the-details-in-a-new-window"></a>How do I open the details in a new window?

+Popping out the details window as a separate window is useful for multi-tasking or for being able to work with business data while still being able to use Teams chat and other Teams functions.
+To open details in its own window, choose **Open in browser** from the ellipse menu (**...**) in the upper right corner of the window.

 ## <a name="collaborate-with-guests"></a>[Collaborate with guests](#tab/collaborating)